-Obstructive sleep apnoea (OSA), in combination with tonsillectomy
+Obstructive sleep apnoea (OSA) in children, in combination with tonsillectomy

 Glue ear (otitis media with effusion), in combination with grommet insertion – increases longevity of effect of grommets